UniversalDependencies/docs/_bor/feat/Aspect.md

 ### <a name="IncProg">`IncProg`</a>: IncProg

-Incipient progressive is a combination of a aspectual notion with a one of _Aktionsart_.
-The suffix -_gody_ indicates that something becomes, begins to be something.
+Incipient progressive is a combination of the incipient aspect (_gody_) with the progressive aspect (_nu_) indicates that an event is beginning to happen.

 #### Example